sifank/DLIdigiswitch/README.md

 Before you Start
 ================

-- You need to set the authentication parameters (user, password, hostname) under the 'Options' tab
+- Set the authentication parameters (user, password, hostname) under the 'Options' tab
   - These need to match what you setup in the DLI switch
   - After authentication, click on 'Connect' under the Main Tab
 - Once successfully authenticated to the DLI switch, you can set the port names
 - There is a slight delay between setting a switch and the indicator light
-- (Add notes for DLI configuration)

 OPERATIONS
 ==========